ericksonl/JsAlgoDataStructures/README.md

 # JavaScript Algorithms and Data Structures
-A collection of projects designed to be a guide for the fundamental concepts of JavaScript.
+A collection of projects designed to be a guide for the fundamental concepts of JavaScript algorithms and Data Structures.

 ## Summary of Projects: